 Impairment of Long-lived Assets (Excluding Goodwill).
 We review the recoverability of our rental equipment and property and equipment when events or changes in circumstances occur that indicate that the carrying value of the assets may not be recoverable.
 If there are such indications, we assess our ability to recover the carrying value of the assets from their expected future pre-tax cash flows (undiscounted and without interest charges).
 If the expected cash flows are less than the carrying value of the assets, an impairment loss is recognized for the difference between the estimated fair value and carrying value.
 We also conduct impairment reviews in connection with branch consolidations and other changes in our business.
-We recognized immaterial asset impairment charges during the years ended December 31, 2018, 2017 and 2016.
+We recognized immaterial asset impairment charges during the years ended December 31, 2019, 2018 and 2017.

-In support of our review for indicators of impairment, we perform a review of all assets at the district level relative to district performance.
-We also review the financial performance of our rental equipment.
-In our rental equipment review, we estimate the future rental revenues from our rental assets based on current and expected utilization levels, the age of the assets and their remaining useful lives.
+In support of our review for indicators of impairment, we perform a review of all assets at the district level relative to district performance and conclude whether indicators of impairment exist associated with our long-lived assets, including rental equipment.
+We also specifically review the financial performance of our rental equipment.
+Such review includes an estimate of the future rental revenues from our rental assets based on current and expected utilization levels, the age of the assets and their remaining useful lives.
 Additionally, we estimate when the assets are expected to be removed or retired from our rental fleet as well as the expected proceeds to be realized upon disposition.
 Based on our most recently completed quarterly reviews, there were no indications of impairment associated with our rental equipment or property and equipment.

 Income Taxes.
 We recognize deferred tax assets and liabilities for certain future deductible or taxable temporary differences expected to be reported in our income tax returns.
 These deferred tax assets and liabilities are computed using the tax rates that are expected to apply in the periods when the related future deductible or taxable temporary difference is expected to be settled or realized.
-In the case of deferred tax assets, the future realization of the deferred tax benefits and carry forwards are determined with consideration to historical profitability, projected future taxable income, the expected timing of the reversals of existing temporary differences, and tax planning strategies.
+In the case of deferred tax assets, the future realization of the deferred tax benefits and carryforwards are determined with consideration to historical profitability, projected future taxable income, the expected timing of the reversals of existing temporary differences, and tax planning strategies.
 After consideration of all these factors, we recognize deferred tax assets when we believe that it is more likely than not that we will realize them.
 The most significant positive evidence that we consider in the recognition of deferred tax assets is the expected reversal of cumulative deferred tax liabilities resulting from book versus tax depreciation of our rental equipment fleet that is well in excess of the deferred tax assets.